jkommer/GravatarHelper/README.markdown

   * Add MVC5 to the package description.

-  * Use NuGet to manage our MVC dependancy.
+  * Use NuGet to manage the MVC dependancy.

 ### 3.2.2